 Business and Financial Transformation in the Digital Age - 15 credits

-The aim of this module is to expose you to the fast-growing intersection between technology and business finance which is disrupting and evolving the functioning of financial services and financial intermediation.
-By the time you finish this module, you should have mastered important concepts in the transformations in business and financial services, best practice in digital industries and the way firms are embracing the new rules of competition.
+This module aims to expose you to the fast-growing and evolving intersection of technology and business finance which is disrupting the functioning of financial services and financial intermediation.
+By the time you complete this module, you should have mastered important concepts in the transformations in business and financial services, best practice in digital industries and the way firms are embracing the new rules of competition.